DJj123dj/open-ticket/README.md

 > The translation count may not be accurate!

 ### 📌 Features
+- **💩 no bloat/credits** - Your Open Ticket bot doesn't contain any form of bloat or credits!
+- **📈 scalable** - Open Ticket is made to handle huge servers!
+Even if your server contains more than 100k members!
 - **📄 html transcripts** - Make use of the most customisable, beautiful and easy-to-use HTML Transcripts!
 - **✅ ticket actions** - Close, Reopen, Delete, Rename & Move all your tickets!
 - **🇬🇧 translation** - Open Ticket has been translated in more than **32 languages** by our community!